mzadfar/FreeRTOS/README.md

 * arm-none-eabi-gcc should be installed.
 * gcc should be installed.
 * cmake should be installed.
-* Download and install [ST-LINK](https://www.st.com/en/development-tools/stsw-link007.html) latest firmware.
+* Download and install [ST-LINK](https://www.st.com/en/development-tools/stsw-link007.html) the latest firmware.
 * In this Fedora 40 OS, Download [ST-LINK](https://koji.fedoraproject.org/koji/buildinfo?buildID=2389744) v1/v2 JTAG/SWD debugging/flashing tool for STM32 microcontrollers
 * After above installation, Cmake still has issue with LIBUSB, and in this Fedora 40 OS using "yum provides */libusb.h"
 * LIBUSB should be installed.